About our Team

 Jenna attended James Madison University, where she received her Bachelor of Science degree in Early Childhood Education.
 She then moved out to San Diego and received her Master of Arts degree in Special Education with a specialization in Autism and Behavior.
 She has been a classroom teacher for 10 years, working with preschool through high school age students.
 Her passion for educating others does not stop at the classroom.
 In 2015, Jenna became a Live!
 Fitness instructor, allowing us to offer fun, new Water Aerobics & Fitness classes for adults.

 The real question is...when is Jenna NOT in the water?
 During the winter months, Jenna spends her days as a professional mermaid in Florida!
-When she's not in the pool, you might see her enjoying time with her furry kiddos (2 cats and a cocker spaniel), painting, traveling the world, helping others achieve their health and fitness goals, or even auditioning to be on the next Survivor!
+When she's not in the water, you might see her enjoying time with her furry kiddos (2 cats), painting, traveling the world, helping others achieve their health and fitness goals, or even auditioning to be on the next Survivor!

 Jenna's love for the water, extensive experience, and passion for creating a positive, nurturing, and most importantly- FUN environment for all of her students' unique needs make her a true asset to the Alyssa's Aquatics team!
 We could not be more thrilled to have her with us again this summer!